 Hello there.
-I'm a Creative Director and UX Digital Product Design Leader living in New York City.
+I'm a UX Digital Product Design Leader and Creative Director living in New York City.

 PRODUCT DESIGN METHODOLOGY & APPROACH